24ericksonb/stock-rp/README.md

    ```
    pip3 install -r requirements.txt
    ```
-4. Run the script with two stock tickers as arguments:
+4. Run the script with the stock ticker as arguments:
    ```
-   python3 stock_ticker.py AAPL MSFT
+   python3 stock_ticker.py AAPL
    ```

 ## Usage